The Lower Merion Soccer Club is the result of the merger of four small soccer

 The leading scorer on Gladwyne was future LMSC President Biff Sturla who would get involved with

-the club again in the fall of 1982 as a travel team coach.
+the club again in the fall of 1982 as a travel team coach and remain at LMSC for 40+ more years.

 Almost ten years after Gladwyne Sports Association started a soccer program,